 Choose your next step in this tutorial based on which colors take up the largest chunks of the chart, or show spikes or other odd behavior:

-If it's the blue line
+If it's the blue line: slow application traces

 The blue line is application code, specifically time spent in your application on code that isn't external or database calls.
 To troubleshoot this, click here for tutorial step 2.

-If it's the yellow segment
+If it's the yellow segment: slow database queries

 The yellow segment is database queries, specifically time spent calling and waiting on database queries.
 To troubleshoot this, click here for tutorial step 3.

-If it's the green segment
+If it's the green segment: slow external services

 The green segment is external services, specifically time spent calling a HTTP service or endpoint.
-This could be a HTTP endpoint as part of the same app, another service as part of the same system, or it could be a completey external third party API.
+This could be a HTTP endpoint as part of the same app, another service as part of the same system, or it could be a completely external third party API.
 To troubleshoot this, click here for tutorial step 4.